 In the event the school has to close campus, classes will be offered virtually to all students.
-More information is available here: AISCT Virtual Learning Program

 VISITORS TO CAMPUS

 All visitors to campus need to check in at the front office and get a visitor's badge.
 Former students may visit the campus during lunch, but must check in at the front office.
 Former students are not permitted to spend the day.
 Prospective students may visit the school for a day to learn more about the school.
 Current AISCT students are permitted to invite guests to attend Student Council social functions, but this must be approved by the administration and parent contact details must be provided.
 The parent of the student inviting the guest must assume responsibility for the guest.